crashdean/VBA_Challenge/README.md

 ## Results

  For the macro we created, the refactoring significantly reduced the elaspe time for both the 2017 and 2018 years.The original macro used a nested For loop to loop through all of the tickers(i) and then add the totalVolume of the ticker Cells.

     If Cells(j, 1).Value = ticker Then
       totalVolume = totalVolume + Cells(j, 8).Value
     End If

   It then used another for loop to check for the starting and ending tickerVolume.

     If Cells(j - 1, 1).Value <> ticker And Cells(j, 1).Value = ticker Then
       startingPrice = Cells(j, 6).Value
     End If

-'Find the ending price for the current ticker.

     If Cells(j + 1, 1).Value <> ticker And Cells(j, 1).Value = ticker Then
       endingPrice = Cells(j, 6).Value
     End If